mlarrieux/BME547_F22/README.md

 # BME547_F22

-A repo for my classwork for BME547 F22
+This repo will be used throughout the Fall of 2022 for the course BME547.